 In addition, there is no single, uniform technique applied to the valuations reported by the different GPs because each GP performs its own valuation and accordingly the Total Portfolio NAV as determined by the Issuer is derived from the valuations from the different GPs.
 While certain limited due diligence (as described in section "The Fund Investments - Acquisition of Fund Investments by the Asset-Owning Companies") has been undertaken in respect of the Fund Investments, no due diligence has been undertaken by the Issuer, the Sponsor, the Asset-Owning Companies or any other party in respect of the net asset value of each Fund Investment reported by the relevant GPs.
 As the Fund Investments will not be independently valued, the Issuer will rely exclusively on the values reported by the GPs, even if they are not audited.
 The values reported by the GPs may differ significantly from the values that would have been used had a ready market for the Fund Investments existed.
-Such factors may lead to inconsistency and uncertainty in the determination and accuracy of the net asset value of any Fund Investment and the Total Portfolio NAV more generally.
-As a result, the net asset value of a Fund Investment may be substantially different from the amount recoverable in connection with a liquidation of such Fund Investment or the fair market value of the relative share of the investments in the Investee Companies held by the Portfolio PE Fund in respect of such Fund Investment.
+Such factors may lead to inconsistency and uncertainty in the determination and accuracy of the net asset value of a Fund Investment may be substantially different from the amount recoverable in connection with a liquidation of such Fund Investment or the fair market value of the relative share of the investments in the Investee Companies held by the Portfolio PE Fund in respect of such Fund Investment.